SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 ### What is an Associative Array?

+The whole of the JavaScript language is built on one central data structure - the associative array.

+Associative arrays are basically objects in JavaScript where indexes are replaced by user defined keys.

+They do not have a length property like normal array and cannot be iterated using normal for loop.

 - Arrays indexed by **string keys**.
 - Hold a set of pairs [**key => value**].
   - The key is a **string**.